 Cambodia Digital Retail Bank in 2022, which will transform our internet and mobile banking platforms to provide a more seamless and efficient experience for our customers.
 In addition, we will be investing in various initiatives to achieve operational excellence in 2022, such as automation of reports and processes and a new financial and procurement system and human resource system.

-We continue to seek operational improvements within the branch with the aim of improving the productivity and efficiency of our automation, focus on product diversification by introducing new corporate and retail customers in order to grow prudent asset quality.
+We continue to seek operational improvements within the branch with the aim of improving the productivity and efficiency of our employees, among which we commence the Regulatory Data Transformation ("RDT") project.